SomeWeekendReading/someweekendreading.github.io/quotes.md

   Nobody cares, because any putative misunderstandings here are brilliant.
 - "Being non-racist means: 'I won't make things worse.'
-Being anti-racist means 'I'll help fix the problems that are already here.'"
+Being anti-racist means 'I'll help _fix_ the problems that are already here.'"
 - "Billionaires have such devotion to capitalism that they want to ensure your means to an end will definitely end up mean."
 - "The best kind of dignity is when you care about what you do, not what other people think about it."
+- "One of the most important lessons learned in getting a PhD is to be less impressed with PhDs."